mrmyothet/github-pages/_posts/2020-05-15-4-stories-about-death.md

 ---
-title: "The 4 stories we tell ourselves about death"
+title: "4 stories we tell ourselves about death"
 date: 2020-05-15
 ---